 Sales effectiveness indicators will help you achieve predictable revenue.
 These, in turn, drive your efficiency indicators and create the foundation that supports the achievement of your lagging indicators.

 Measuring efficiency is relatively easy as so much work has been put towards this objective.
-It’s alway the first line of defence when trying to improve productivity (ie. determining how to enable your reps to do more).
+It’s always the first line of defense when trying to improve productivity (ie. determining how to enable your reps to do more).
 There are several metrics that can be used to measure this, for example:

 - Number of calls/meetings held

 - Number of opportunities added to pipeline / CRM

 - % Opportunities converted to close

 - % forecast achieved

 Depending on your business objectives you might choose to measure the ones that are most relevant to you.
 But there’s only so much more your reps can do.
 Eventually, you’ll reach a point where optimizing efficiency actually produces fewer returns or even results in a decline in productivity.